codeworks-data/mvp-retail/README.md

 ## Files

 ### Notebooks
-- Retail_Case_study.ipynb: is the notebook that contains the EDA we have done, and where insights in the part 1 of the article were taken from.
+- Retail_Case_study.ipynb: the notebook that contains the EDA we have done, and where insights in the part 1 of the article were taken from.
-- Evaluation.ipynb: is the notebook where we build all our recommenders (baselines included), and where we evaluated them on the test test.
+- Evaluation.ipynb: the notebook where we build all our recommenders (baselines included), and where we evaluated them on the test set.
 ### Utils
 This directory contains all recommenders (baselines included) code base, one recommender by file.
 Files names are self-descriptive:
 - content_based_recommender.py